XRPLF/xrpl-dev-portal/content/concepts/networks-and-servers/amendments.md

 ### Amendment Blocked in Clio Servers
 <a id="amendment-blocked-clio"></a>

-In Clio, being amendment blocked means that Clio encountered an unknown field type during its ETL process.
-This can happen because Clio was built with a version of `libxrpl` that does not know the field in question.
-In order to unblock Clio one have to upgrade to a version that was built with a compatible `libxrpl`.
+The Clio server can become amendment blocked if it encounters an unknown field type while loading ledger data.
+This occurs if the field is newer than the `libxrpl` dependency that was used when building Clio.
+To unblock your Clio server, upgrade to a newer Clio release that was built with a compatible `libxrpl`.

 ## Retiring Amendments